PoRa-dayo/PoRa-NotITG-Theme-Archive/README.md

 -The Start button now takes you to 2P Regular immediately.
 The usual select mode button is now the Other modes button.\
 -Slightly altered some UI so that it makes more sense and text doesn't get covered up.\
 -Added some more Options for the sake of long-term usage of this theme inside NotITG rather than the SplatMania build.\
--Doubles and Marathon modes are now accessible.\
+-Doubles and Marathon modes are now accessible.
+Marathon has new BGM and UI slightly altered for the mode.\
 -Added a timeout in the title screen that leads to the detailed credits screen because that screen is just unused for some reason.\
 -In my opinion the song banner and BPM being hidden in song selection screen is unacceptable for normal NotITG so I added that back.\
 -Added a bunch of info in song selection screen like step artist being shown for every difficulty, your high score being shown, Failed icon shown in song selection on failed songs, little squids that indicate easier/harder difficulties available, etc.\